TRAUMA SENSITIVE YOGA

 Classes are made as accessible as possible to include the use of a chair or mobility aids; both human and animal carers or supporters are welcome to come along.

-We try to make the yoga space as safe, supportive as possible.
+We try to make the yoga space as safe and supportive as possible.

 Please feel free to wear clothes that you feel comfortable moving in for example; stretchy clothing such as T-shirts, tracksuits, or any sports or yoga clothing you may have.

-always remain on their mat or chair during the class.
+always remain on her mat or chair during the class

-not need to watch students as they practice, they may even have their own eyes shut.
+not need to watch students as they practice, she may even have her own eyes shut

-be trained, certified and supervised by the Centre for Trauma and Embodiment in Boston, to ensure the quality of their practice.
+Laura is trained, certified and supervised by the Centre for Trauma and Embodiment in Boston.

 Further Important Information